Pitching the Right Editor With Your Work as a Writer

 Tips for Getting Through to the Editor Who Can Buy Your Work

 Most freelance writers know that they should check out the "Writer's Market" when they're deciding which editor to contact after they've targeted a specific publication for their work.
 But life happens and jobs and titles change.
 This is particularly true in the evolving world of publishing.

 Understanding editorial staff titles can help you figure out where to send your query and beat out the competition.
 But keep in mind that many of these titles are fluid.
 The job itself, along with the responsibilities assigned, can vary depending on the company.
 And not all companies employ all these editors.

 An acquisitions editor is in charge of acquiring content.
 Unless more specific information is available on the company's masthead or on the publication's website, this is usually the editor you want to query.
 The title is more commonly associated with the book publishing industry, but many larger magazines also have an editor specifically responsible for acquisitions.

 This position is more commonly associated with news writing.
 An assignment editor directs writing and investigative assignments and/or takes care of coverage issues.
 This editor is not likely to read or respond to queries in a magazine setting.

 This editor is the one who's directly in charge of content, and he might be responsible for fielding queries.
 Generally speaking, an articles editor ensures a uniform reading experience and adherence to themes or house style for the magazine's articles.

 This is a mid- to upper-level editorial staff member who supports the managing editor or editor-in-chief.
-He handles the nuts and bolts of the daily operation of a magazine.
+He handles the nuts and bolts of the daily operation of a magazine if the publication does not have a managing editor and he might assist the managing editor if it does.
 This editor is likely to be responsible for responding to freelance pitches.